brianhill/cosmology/daily_schedule-term_5.md

 * Preparation for Monday, Mar.
 19 &mdash; Continue TWB Chapter 6 through Section 6.6 (through p.
 6-19)
 * Monday, Mar.
 19 &mdash; Now that we have conservation of map energy, what does it tell us about the [Shell Energy](./resources/ShellEnergyFromMapEnergy.pdf) of a stone &mdash; What extra relationships can we derive for the special case of [Rain](./resources/RainFromStones.pdf)? &mdash; How [Feynman studies](./resources/Feynman-HowToStudy.pdf)
 * Preparation for Thursday, Mar.
-22 &mdash; [Problem Set 8](./assignments/Assignment08.pdf) due at the beginning of class &mdash; [Problem Set 8 Solution](./assignments/Assignment08-Solution.pdf) &mdash; Also, a very modest amount of cosmology reading (just Section 14.1 of TWB) &mdash; Here is the final installment of [TWB Chapters 14-16](./resources/TaylorWheelerBertschinger-ExploringBlackHoles-2ndEdition-Chapters14-16.pdf) on cosmology and gravitational waves
+22 &mdash; [Problem Set 8](./assignments/Assignment08.pdf) due at the beginning of class &mdash; [Problem Set 8 Solution](./assignments/Assignment08-Solution.pdf) &mdash; Also, a very modest amount of cosmology reading (just Section 14.1 of TWB) &mdash; Here is the final installment of [TWB Chapters 14-16](./resources/TaylorWheelerBertschinger-ExploringBlackHoles-2ndEdition-Chapters14-16.pdf) on cosmology and gravitational waves (we will only get as far as Section 15.8)
 * Thursday, Mar.
 22 &mdash; A simple worksheet that helps to understand the expanding universe

 ### Week 10 &mdash; Metric for a Uniform Expanding Universe &mdash; The Cosmological Redshift &mdash; The Cosmic Microwave Background Radiation